mozilla-b2g/gaia-email-libs-and-more/js/imap/tasks/sync.md

 yayConvsWithDates = uniqueifyConvsTrackingHighDate(newYayMsgs, changedYayMsgs)
 newYayConvsWithDates, ignoredExistingYayConvs = yayConvsWithDates - knownConvs

-// conversations that are entirely new get synchronized scheduleForAll(newYayConvsWithDates, sync_conv)
+// Conversations that are entirely new get synchronized.
+(And there is no point
+// in scoping the conversation to specific UIDs since we may not know all the
+// UIDs of messages in the conversation.) scheduleForAll(newYayConvsWithDates, sync_conv)

-// new messages for existing conversations just get synced independently scheduleForAll(sync_msg)
+// New messages for existing conversations use sync_conv too, but as an
+// optimization we can tell sync_conv what their UIDs are.
+(Inductively, we
+// must already know all there is to know apart from these new changes.) scheduleForAll(newYayMsgsInKnownConvs, sync_conv)

 // XXX messages that are no longer yay.  see above